Board appointments February 2018

 - Unions Tasmania secretary Jessica Munday.
 Ms Munday worked with the Community and Public Sector Union (Federal) for 12 years and is the Secretary and Treasurer of the Worker Assist Committee of Management

 - Wesfarmers Tasmanian worker’s compensation manager Julieann Buchanan.
 Ms Buchanan has 30 years of experience in workers compensation insurance, rehabilitation, and work health and safety at strategic and operational levels.

-The Board is chaired by the Acting Secretary of the Department of Justice, Kathrine Morgan-Wicks.
+The Board is chaired by the Secretary of the Department of Justice, Kathrine Morgan-Wicks.
 Vicki Tabor is the Board secretary.

 The new Board members have been appointed for three years.

 The Board works with employers, workers, doctors and others to reduce work-related injury and illness and aid the early return to work of injured workers.
 It also manages Tasmania’s workers compensation scheme and makes recommendations to the Minister relating to workers compensation legislation.